-One of the chapters I read through during my nutrition coaching certificate started with “We came from the ocean”.
+One of the chapters I read through during my nutrition coaching studies started with “We came from the ocean”.

 The comments tagged to this line in our Facebook group turned into a lengthy communication thread referring to this inaccuracy.
 The nay-sayers used their religious upbringings as the foundation to contradict this, which I can completely understand.

 From a biological and evolutionary point of view however, it makes total sense.

 Our body is made up of 60% of this soluble liquid.
 Water is found in our blood, our brains and organs.
 These parts of the human body are primarily constructed using water, with our eyes (90%) topping the list.
 We use water as a lubricant for our joints and muscles.
 We regulates our body temperature.
 It is the ingredient for saliva.
 It flushes out waste – the list goes on and on.
 And drinking water helps during the weight loss process.